googleapis/google-cloud-java/README.md

   ```java
   Datastore datastore = DatastoreOptions.builder().projectId("PROJECT_ID").build().service();
   ```
-  * Specify the environment variable `GCLOUD_PROJECT` to be your desired project ID.
+  * Specify the environment variable `GOOGLE_CLOUD_PROJECT` to be your desired project ID.
   * Set the project ID using the [Google Cloud SDK](https://cloud.google.com/sdk/?hl=en).
 To use the SDK, [download the SDK](https://cloud.google.com/sdk/?hl=en) if you haven't already, and set the project ID from the command line.
 For example:

   ```